 Develop your skills

 Developing your skills doesn't have to be hard work - it is often more rewarding to develop skills by doing something you enjoy.
-The Guild offers nearly 200 societies through which you can do anything from drama to volunteering.
+The Guild offers over 200 societies through which you can do anything from drama to volunteering.

 The University also gives you support to find (and fund) work experience, or to set up your own business.

 Research Postgraduates follow a different skills training process that has been devised to relate to their specific skills training needs and they will work with their supervisor on the Training Needs Analysis.

-The Personal Skills Award (PSA) is a unique employability programme exclusively for University of Birmingham undergraduates.
-Open to first, penultimate and final year students, there are three ways to complete the award: you can either complete innovative online courses, undertake accredited skills modules or get involved in extra-curricular activities on and off campus.
+The Personal Skills Award (PSA) is a unique employability programme exclusively for all University of Birmingham undergraduates.
+It enables you to actively participate in innovative online skills courses, on campus taught modules and both on and off campus extra-curricular activities on and off campus.
 The PSA provides the opportunity for you to develop your professional skills in preparation for work experience and graduate opportunities.

 Enrolment will open at the beginning of Welcome Week.